 Also be sure to check out my favorite online resources for learning about the native plants in your area.
 I recommend prioritizing native plants that serve as host plants to butterflies and moths.
 Second priority plants would be those that provide nectar sources or other wildlife benefits.
 Skip the natives that provide limited ecosystem benefits!

 5. Time your planting with the best season

 Depending on where you live, it is often best to plant in the spring or fall.
-Here in Texas, the fall is the best time to plant perennials and wildflower seeds.
+Here in Texas, the fall is the best time to plant perennials and scatter seeds for a wildflower garden.
 Plan accordingly for your area to maximize your chances for success.
 Nursery selection can also vary by season.

 6. Head to your local native plant nursery